GlareDB/glaredb.github.io/cloud/deployments.md

 ## Creating deployments

 Creating deployments can be done by clicking the **Create deployment** button.
-Note the number of deployments that can be created is limited based on the [organization’s billing plan].
+Note: the number of deployments that can be created is limited based on the [organization’s billing plan].
 If the organization is at its limit, this button will be disabled.